YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: A string size greater than 65,535 byte was passed while the input mechanism is descriptor.

-Action: Modify the external call table’s input mechanism to be descriptor64 instead of descriptor and modify the called routine to handle the new descriptor type.
+Action: Modify the external call table's input mechanism to be descriptor64 instead of descriptor and modify the called routine to handle the new descriptor type.

 ------------------
 ZDATEBADDATE